jazmy/genai-file-organizer/README.md

 ## Fresh Machine Setup

-Follow these steps to set up GenOrganize on a new machine.
+Follow these steps to set up GenAI File Organizer on a new machine.

 ### 1. Install Homebrew (macOS only)